desaiuditd/media-server/README.md

   - Manages and downloads subtitles based on your requirements.
 - **Heimdall**<br>
   Dashboard/home page for all the applications.<br>
-  Heimdall is an optional service, you may remove it from the stack, but I prefer having a kind of entry point/dashboard/home page for all idea to throwthe apps, anyway the process as described for requesting and download content once setup and runing is fully automated, but its always a good idea to Throw an eye and nobady likes to rember all the IPs and ports, unless you have a DNS server runing (but that is part for another topic)
+  Heimdall is an optional service, you may remove it from the stack, but I prefer having a kind of entry point/dashboard/home page for all idea to throw the apps, anyway the process as described for requesting and download content once setup and running is fully automated, but its always a good idea to Throw an eye and nobody likes to remember all the IPs and ports, unless you have a DNS server running (but that is part for another topic)
   - Improve the maintainability of all the services, no need to remember which app served on what port etc..
   - Nice to have single point to access them all